lanapachay/lanapachay/README.md

 ## What I'm building

-A studio of iOS apps exploring how to make pattern tracking feel intuitive and surface personal data through color and gesture.
+[Intentional Labs](https://intentionallabs.co/) — a boutique studio of iOS apps exploring how to make pattern tracking feel intuitive and surface personal data through color and gesture.

-## Where I've been
+## Where I've been before

 - Owned the roadmap for an **AI-powered experimentation platform** driving **1,500+ experiments/year** at Flo Health
 - Surfaced the highest-impact product improvements for **10M+ paid users** at Meta